GoogleChrome/web.dev/content/fast/use-lazysizes-to-lazyload-images/codelab-use-lazysizes-to-lazyload-images.md

 <web-screenshot type="show-live"></web-screenshot>

+With the live site open:
+1. Open Chrome DevTools.
+1. Click on the **Audits** tab.
+1. Check the Performance checkbox and run Lighthouse.

-- Run the Lighthouse performance audit (Lighthouse > Options > Performance) on the live version of your Glitch and verify that the "Defer offscreen images" audit was passed.
+Verify that the "Defer offscreen images" audit passed.

 ![Passing 'Efficiently encode images' audit in Lighthouse](./lighthouse_passing.png)